If you want to finish your DIY projects or plan on getting into the construction business, you’re going to need a stick welder.

 Furthermore, this welding machine works on dual voltage (110 and 220 volts) at 50 or 60Hz.
 As mentioned, the top performance or max current is only possible if you hook it up to a 220V line.

 The Lotos LTPDC2000D is quite versatile as you can use it for many different jobs.
-It can cut stainless steel, alloy steel, aluminum, mild steel, and copper.
+It can cut stainless, alloy, and mild steel, aluminum, and copper.
 Regardless of the material, this machine is quite safe to use, or at least as an industrial welder is going to get.

 If you’re in a hurry, the Lotos LTPDC2000D will be there to back you up.
-You can set this machine up within 1 minute and start welding immediately because it features a pre-installed industry type NPT ¼‘’ D plug and an air filter regulator.
+You can set this arc welder up within 1 minute and start welding immediately because it features a pre-installed industry type NPT ¼” D plug and an air filter regulator.
 Connecting the air filter regulator to the air compressor is very easy and straightforward.